 Jim’s wife Julie Dillon Roberts has been dedicated to public service for over a quarter-century in San Diego while at the same time operating her own real estate development company.
 Her commitments have included the following: President of the Building Industry Association of San Diego County; Chairman, Housing Committee, California Building Industry Association; President of the Monarch School Project; Board of Directors Century Club of San Diego; Board Member and Vice-Chairperson, Centre City Development Corporation.

-Jim has four grown children: Veronica (Curator of Modern and Contemporary Art, Blanton Museum of Art, Austin, TX); Vanessa (Morgan Stanley, NYC); Todd (CEO, Coldwell Banker Distinctive Properties,with offices in ten Rocky Mountain resorts); and Jase (Vice-President of Operations, Beazer Homes – Southern California)
+Jim has four grown children: Veronica (Curator of Modern and Contemporary Art, Blanton Museum of Art, Austin, TX); Vanessa (Morgan Stanley, NYC); Todd (CEO, Coldwell Banker Distinctive Properties,with offices in ten Rocky Mountain resorts); and Jase (Market Manager, SoCal Division, Beazer Homes).

 Jim is also an avid car collector and has restored several classic cars including a 1963 Lincoln Continental convertible (pictured).
 His car collection is on the website at Jim’s Car Collection.